 Additional asset management and easy-to-use planning and inventory worksheet information.

 The resources listed above are also available on EPA’s Small System Management website:http://water.epa.gov/type/drink/pws/smallsystems/managementhelp.cfm

 Check Up Program for Small Systems (CUPSS)is a free, easy-to-use, asset management software tool for small drinking water and wastewater utilities.
 This tool was developed by EPA and provides a simple and comprehensive approach to asset management.
 CUPSS can be used to help you develop a record of you assets, a schedule of required tasks, an understanding of your financial situation, and a tailored asset management plan.
 EPA provides live and self-paced online training for CUPSS software.
 Training schedules located at:http://water.epa.gov/infrastructure/drinkingwater/pws/cupss/training.cfm.

 Asset Management training in Virginia is provided annually at Virginia Tech’s Management, Methods, and Money: Understanding Concepts in Capacity Development training course.
 This course is dedicated to asset management, operational safety, security, organizational liability, and communication with decision makers and the public.
 Training with EPA’s CUPSS program is also provided.
 All of these subjects are covered through lecture, class discussions, and hands-on computer activities.
 Please click the link above for additional information.

 A simple ExcelTM spreadsheet is provided here for small systems to get started on tracking their assets.
+An Asset Management Plan Checklist of required elements for a Virginia Department of Health – Office of Drinking Water AMP is included for anyone completing an AMP under a Construction Funding or Planning Grant agreement.
 Please review the VDH Asset Inventory Spreadsheet VDH Asset Inventory.